Rustring/PrismLauncher-Cracking-Guide/README.md

+### UPDATE
+Prism Launcher 9.0 and later has patched this, hence this guide is effectivly useless now, this **only** works on Prism Launcher versions below 9.0.
+For 9.0 I recommend just using a cracked fork of Prism like [this one](https://github.com/Diegiwg/PrismLauncher-Cracked/releases), which I heard is safe, but I'd recommend downloading directly through GitHub actione.

 # Add Offline Accounts to PrismLauncher Guide
 The steps on how to add cracked accounts on PrismLauncher w/o Microsoft login